Robsteranium/grafting-linked-data-slides/README.md

     npm run prepare

-Or to create a zip of the content for deployment:
+To create a zip of the content for deployment:

     npm run archive

+Or to publish directly to the `gh-pages` remote branch (i.e. publish on github):

+    npm run publish

 ## License